busser/docker-sandbox/README.md

 > Use `Ctrl+C` to exit GoTTY, disconnecting any users from their sandbox.

-Due to a [bug](https://github.com/yudai/gotty/issues/88) in GoTTY caused by an upstream [issue](https://github.com/moby/moby/issues/28872) in Docker, sandboxes that are not exited before the user closes their browser window will leave a running Docker container on your server.
+~~Due to a [bug](https://github.com/yudai/gotty/issues/88) in GoTTY caused by an upstream [issue](https://github.com/moby/moby/issues/28872) in Docker, sandboxes that are not exited before the user closes their browser window will leave a running Docker container on your server.~~ This project now works around this issue by removing sandbox containers when the client closes the connection.

-Ideally, users should remember to exit the sandbox with the `exit` command, for example, before closing their browser window or tab.

-Remember to clean up ant remaining containers:
+This should not be necessary, but you can clean up any remaining containers:

 ```bash
 make clean